google/arithmancer/README.md

 Arithmancer is a prediction market application.
 Users can make trades on predictions, betting on how likely an event is to occur.
 Each prediction is an individual market with a market maker system modeled on Robin Hanson's logarithmic market scoring rules.

+This was designed and tested as an internal corporate decision market.
+Using outside of an organization as a general application will likely require additional features (ex.
+ACLs, better form validation and security, etc.).

 Note: This is not an official Google product.

 ![Arithmancer](https://storage.googleapis.com/arithmancer-static/arithmancer.png "Preview")